Manufacturing and Inventory Management Software

 If you are a new business owner and just started selling products, you might have heard the word SKU used a lot.
-So, what is an SKU?

 There isn't a set definition for SKU, unlike UPC.
 But, you must use an approach that makes things less complicated, and your employees can easily understand the SKU's data and determine it by just looking at the code.
 Here are some characteristics of SKUs:

-Learn more about how to create SKUs.
+💡 FURTHER READING: Learn how to create SKU numbers

 Import your SKUs to a cloud inventory management system and track inventory as it is received, moved, and shipped.